The gross return based on opening NAV:

 Shareholders’ attention is drawn on the fact that at least one calendar quarter between the introduction of the irrevocable redemption application to the Fund and the applicable Redemption Day is applicable.
 This means that, during this interval, the Net Asset Value will be subject to market effects.

 If Barak would have a substantial withdrawal the fund would be able to pay them if not all, very close to all of their capital within the prescribed 90 days without any requirements for gating.
 The reason for this is that a large proportion of the fund’s instruments are short-dated and would simply be allowed to run off the books within the 90 day period.
 If the managers foresaw a liquidity squeeze they reserve the right to negotiate a slightly more staggered approach to the redemption, perhaps over 120 days.
+Add: There is a 30% gating limit as per the Fund Offering Memorandum.

 - Redemption frequency?
 Calendar-Quarterly